 - Emotional resilience is stress management techniques

 - Executive coaching is practical skills for goal attainment

 - Positive psychology is about pursuing lives of self-motivation, value and well-being

-- Mindfulness - way of being fccusing on the present moment that can help bring peace, focus and wellbeing
+- Mindfulness is a way of being fccusing on the present moment that can help bring peace, focus and wellbeing

-- EQ Testing - taking two powerful tests to develop people;
+- EQ Testing uses two powerful EQ tests to develop people;

 - The EQ-i 2.0 &